Last updated on May 12, 2022.

 Standard firewalls tend to use complex, proprietary, and expensive signature detectors that don’t always catch DNS-based malware and threats.
-By operating at the protocol layer, a DNS firewall protects a larger part of the threat landscape.
+These firewalls detect and block all kinds of other general threats and prevent malware from entering networks.

-Many DNS firewalls go even deeper.
+Often, a DNS firewall blocks malicious activity by going even deeper.
 Some can modify answers for particular devices to represent an address that has undergone network address translation (NAT).
 Others can protect against data exfiltration through the DNS protocol itself by identifying DNS tunneling.

 What threat intelligence does this DNS firewall use?

 Any filter or firewall is only as good as the data you put in it.
 Threat feeds come in many forms, and it’s important to figure out which ones offer the best value.
 Free, open-source threat feeds of malicious sites are available, but these generally aren’t curated to the same extent as paid threat feeds.
 You get what you pay for.

 Some providers offer built-in threat feeds that they maintain themselves.
 In these cases, you’ll want to gauge how the company is getting its threat data, as well as its long-term commitment to maintaining a proprietary feed.

 What kind of information is it drawing from?
 How broad a customer base is it using to build out its threat feed?
 What indicators is it using?

 Other providers offer threat feed bundles from major threat intelligence providers.
 When this is the case, access to the best intelligence will depend on the alliances and partnerships your provider chooses to go with.

 Maybe a certain threat feed provider has the best intelligence for your particular market vertical.
 Or maybe you already have a subscription to a particular feed that you’d like to roll into a DNS firewall solution.
 It pays to ask.

 How does this DNS firewall integrate with the rest of my network?